Team

 Oluoma Omeje

-Oluomachukwu Omeje is a Program Manager and is responsible for providing programmatic and technical support across NHW’s partner programmes using a human-centred design approach.
+Oluomachukwu Omeje is a Programme Manager and is responsible for providing programmatic and technical support across NHW’s partner programmes using a human-centred design approach.
 Also, she implements health communication and advocacy strategies.
-She has over five years’ experience in designing and implementing MNCH and other health programs, particularly in leadership and governance, Human Resource for Health (HRH), service delivery, health information systems and health financing.
+She has over five years of experience in designing and implementing MNCH and other health programs, particularly in leadership and governance, Human Resources for Health (HRH), service delivery, health information systems and health financing.
 Specifically, she played a lead role in the first-ever nationwide Primary Health Care HRH Profiling towards improving MNCH outcomes by ensuring the availability of quality healthcare workers at the community level.

 Asari Ndem